ntut-xuan/FastShop/README.md

 The repository use docker to setup environment.

-Please use following command to build the enviromnent.
+Please use the following command to build the enviromnent.

 ```
 docker compose up
 ```

-You can use following command to force-rebuild the environment if it happen any issues.
+You can use the following command to force-rebuild the environment if any changes on Dockerfile are made.

 But it will setup more slowly.